-In a recent interview with the Guardian, Assi also elaborated on just how much this ordeal has affected her.
+In an interview with the Guardian, Assi also elaborated on just how much this ordeal has affected her.
 “It was the slow destruction of everything I had,” she said.
 “Bobby targeted every part of my life — my dreams, my hopes, my relationship with my family, my friends, my studies [...] the other impact has been on my mental and physical health.”

 While Assi wants Bhogal “to be held accountable for her actions and take responsibility” for what she did, Assi also wants her cousin to get help with her mental health if she needs it, too.

 On Feb.
 20, Assi opened up about the podcast on social media and how the popularity of Sweet Bobby has been “overwhelming & exhausting.”
 Thanking those who have “taken the time to listen, sent lovely messages and even shared your own experiences”, she added that she has also received negative comments and assumptions about her story.